nkurangafredrick146-code/frex-Simulations-/docs/architecture.md

 ## System Overview

-The Video Simulation Software is a modular, scalable architecture supporting physics, machine learning, quantum computing, and advanced rendering.
+The frex Simulations system is a modular, scalable architecture supporting physics, machine learning, quantum computing, and advanced rendering.

 ```
 ┌─────────────────────────────────────────┐